Bloodborne Pathogens and Travel Safety

 Before traveling, research the healthcare facilities in your destination.
 Choose reputable facilities with a good track record of infection control practices.
 Consider:

-• Accreditation: Look for hospitals and clinics accredited by recognized health organizations.
+• Accreditation: Look for hospitals and clinics that are recognized health organizations.

 • Reviews: Check reviews and ratings from other travelers or expatriates.